A Brief History

 In 1981 the first President Dame Rosemary Murray retired, after a tenure that included two years (1975-77) as the first woman Vice-Chancellor in either Oxford or Cambridge, and was succeeded by Dr Valerie Pearl.
 Under Dr Pearl's presidency major building works were undertaken with the help of the Kaetsu Educational Foundation, Tokyo, to complete the original architectural plan of the College and to add 112 student rooms, a lecture hall and conference facilities.
 In addition living quarters for the Kaetsu Educational and Cultural Centre, an independent body with no association with the University of Cambridge, were built on land leased from the College for 60 years.

 In 1995 Dr Pearl retired and was succeeded first by Dr Zara Steiner as Acting President from October 1995 to January 1996, and then by Mrs Anne Lonsdale, third President of New Hall.
 During Mrs Lonsdale's Presidency Foundation Fellowships were established to honour major donors, the first being Mr Yasuto Kaetsu, admitted in 2001, followed by Canning and Eliza Fok, who helped to fund the graduate building named after them.
 Both Ros Smith (NH 1981) and her husband Steve became Foundation Fellows after donating the largest gift in the College's history.
-Its importance was reflected in the renaming of New Hall as Murray Edwards College in 2008.
+Its importance was reflected in the renaming of New Hall in 2008 to "The President and Fellows of Murray Edwards College, founded as New Hall, in the University of Cambridge", to be known from day to day as Murray Edwards College.
 This coincided with the retirement of Mrs Lonsdale and the election of her successor, Dr Jennifer Barnes, as fourth President.